daiphuongngo/Auto-Tagging-Medical-Questions-with-Multi-Label-Deep-Learning-Clustering-Similarity-Search-Reranking/README.md

 # Data Exploration

 The dataset includes 47,603 cleaned rows (26 zero-vectors excluded in some runs), a TF-IDF vocabulary (~40k terms), and a multi-hot tag matrix (~3,967 tags).
 Class and tag distributions are heavy-tailed, with many rare tags and paraphrase-like variants across questions.
-Cosine similarities in both LSA and embedding spaces show dense “islands” mixed with a broad low-similarity background—classic conditions where KMeans yields one or more catch-all clusters and density methods shine in the tails.
+Cosine similarities in both LSA and embedding spaces show dense “islands” mixed with a broad low-similarity background—classic conditions where KMeans yields one or more catch-all clusters, and density methods shine in the tails.
 I also inspected outliers and zero-information rows; they were either extremely short prompts or artifacts of heavy stopword removal.

 # Modelling